Bible Reading: Romans 12:3-8

 “You won’t be able to see where you’re going,” observe the eyes.

 “We’ll get by,” one toe insists.
-“We might even take our friends with us.
-The feet feel the same way we do.
+“We might even take some of our other toe friends with us.
+In fact, the feet feel the same way we do.
 They’ll probably hoof off with us too.”

 The forehead wrinkles.
 Then your mouth speaks up.
 “Maybe you can get along without us, Toes, but we won’t make it without you.
 We count on you to keep us balanced.”

 “Because of you,” say the hands, “we can put our best feet forward.”